Surrey Learn

 Aims

-To provide employees who believe they will be impacted by the local government reorganisation with an opportunity to share their thoughts and feelings with colleagues and to examine how they might develop strategies for making the change a more positive experience while also maintaining their own resilience and wellbeing
+To provide employees who believe they will be impacted by the local government reorganisation with an opportunity to share their thoughts and feelings with colleagues and to examine how they might develop strategies for making the change a more positive experience while also maintaining their own resilience and wellbeing.

 On completion of the programme, participants will be able to:

-• Examine what change means to them and the feelings it evokes in them
+• Examine what change means to them and the feelings it evokes

 • Describe how they would like their working future to look